lukstein/excesspv-to-singleload/README.md

 sudo systemctl start excesspv-to-singleload.service
 ```
 ## Configuration
 Variables are defined in `variables.py`.
+Rename `influxlogin.example.py` into `influxlogin.py` and fill in your credentials.

 ## Log and log streaming
 The script writes logs to the logfile defined `variables.py`.
 The logs can be streamed using the frontail node.js framework.